|

 >

-List<? extends int[] > List<? extends Callable<String> > List<? extends Comparable<? super Long> > see also: TypeArguments.FAQ201 , JLS 4.5.1 wildcard capture An anonymous type variable that represents the particular unknown type that the wildcard stands for.
-The compiler uses the capture internally for evaluation of expressions and the term "capture of ?" occasionally shows up in error message. see also: TechnicalDetails.FAQ501
+List<? extends int[] > List<? extends Callable<String> > List<? extends Comparable<? super Long> > An anonymous type parameter that represents the particular unknown type that the wildcard stands for.
+The compiler uses the capture internally for evaluation of expressions, and the term " capture of ? " occasionally shows up in error messages. see also: TechnicalDetails.FAQ501 wildcard parameterized type

 A